UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day1.md

 - Not a PC, but we have a local computing server which is very popular among our researchers.
 CPU is often saturated there due to processes that use more CPU than the user intended.
 - yes, issue: folder structure changed by another user that messed up some scripts.
 - Yes, ran out of storage (lab computers and servers)
-- yes, no specefic issues
+- yes, no specific issues
 - Yes, no particular problems
 - Yes, through remote desktops app.
 Only one user allowed at the time so we use a notepad to write who is using it.
 - accidentally filled up the disk